September 9, 2019

 The good news is that when companies focus on improving communication at their plants – or anywhere within their organization – they can often make significant strides with engagement.
 And when communication is done well, there are many direct benefits to the business.
 Namely, employees are actively engaged, and highly engaged workers have been shown to be 87% more likely to stay with their company.1

-The 6 Key Steps for Effective Communication In Manufacturing
+The 6 Key Steps for Effective Communication in Manufacturing

-In our work with many manufacturing companies, we’ve learned that a strong commitment to better communication can make a world of difference in improving the overall culture, level of engagement and business success of plants, even those with some of the biggest initial problems.
+In our work with many manufacturing companies, we’ve learned that a strong commitment to better communication can make a world of difference in improving the overall culture, level of engagement, and business success of plants, even those with some of the biggest initial problems.

 One leading global automotive supplier that we worked with, Tenneco, saw extremely encouraging results from its work to transform the communications effort inside some of its plants with the lowest engagement scores.
 After putting together a plant communications Playbook and providing ongoing coaching support to plant leaders who were struggling with turnover and poor engagement, Tenneco saw double-digit gains in engagement scores.